cybergaz/rusty_chat/README.md

-# Hats-Chat
+# Rusty-Chat

-Hats Chat is a simple web based chat app writen in rust.
+Rusty Chat is a simple web based chat app writen in rust.

-## The HATS Web Stack
+## The Web Stack

 - Htmx
   - Htmx is used for client side reactivity.